temporalio/sdk-python/README.md

   capabilities are needed.
 * Local activities work very similarly except the functions are `workflow.start_local_activity()` and `workflow.execute_local_activity()`
+* Activities that are defined on a callable class (i.e. with `__call__`) or a class method, have to use that callable as the first parameter.
+That means a do-nothing class may need to be instantiated to have access to the callable.

 #### Invoking Child Workflows